alexandrehtrb/Pororoca/docs/en-GB/Installation.md

 [Download](https://github.com/alexandrehtrb/Pororoca/releases) the .zip file for your Linux system (`linux`), then extract this file to a folder.
 After that, you can execute the Pororoca program by clicking on it twice or opening it from your Terminal.

-If you want to make HTTP/3 requests, the [libmsquic](https://github.com/microsoft/msquic) package must be installed on your machine.
+If you want to make HTTP/3 requests, the [msquic](https://github.com/microsoft/msquic) package must be installed on your machine.
 There are installation instructions [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel/http3?view=aspnetcore-6.0#linux) that apply for the most common Linux distros.

-In case your Linux distro does not have the libmsquic package available, you can also build and install it.
+In case your Linux distro does not have the msquic package available, you can also build and install it.
 You will need the [lttng-tools](https://github.com/giraldeau/lttng-tools) package installed and there is a tutorial [here](https://github.com/microsoft/msquic/discussions/2318#discussioncomment-2015375).